God MC (song)

 "god MC" is a hip hop song by Ghanaian artist M.anifest released on June 30, 2016.
 The single comes off after the Makaa Maka rapper announced his upcoming album, titled Nowhere cool.
 The song humorously features popular actor "Kwadwo Nkansah - Liwin"’s comedy skit "I can't think far.."
 It was produced by Dream Jay, mixed and mastered by Mobeats.

-The song was premiered on Y 102.5 FM (Kumasi) and was released later onto the Internet.
-Lyrically, the song addresses altercations made by several musicians claiming to be the top dog when it comes to hip hop in Ghana.
+The song premiered on Y 102.5 FM (Kumasi) and was released later onto the Internet.
+Lyrically, the song addresses altercations made by several musicians claiming to be the leaders of hip hop in Ghana.

 Background and release

 On June 27, 2016, M.anifest announced on Twitter to release new music via his SoundCloud page.
 “NEW music this week…” #preAlbumMadness, he added.

 At the 9:30 am, the new hip hop single by M.anifest was released online.

 The song follows after M.anifest's single and video "W'ani Aba" featuring Bisa Kdei.